gvwilson/thirdbit/fiction/iffy/index.md

 "Remain in place!
 Any vehicle or vessel in motion during the current situation will be considered hostile."

-Aunt Naggie raised her hands and backed away from the taffrail, the stayline still tied on.
+Aunt Naggie raised her hands and backed away from the taffrail.
-The pilot house door flew open.
-"I told you to cast off!"
+"Hell with that,"
-Uncle Jack shouted,
+Uncle Jack growled.
+"We're gettin' out o' here."
-shoving Aunt Naggie out of his way.
-He grabbed the stayline—
+He shoved Aunt Naggie out of his way, grabbed the stayline—

-—and fell to the deck like a sack of seaweed as a life preserver hit him in the head with a thump.
+—and fell to the deck like a sack of seaweed as a life preserver hit him in the head with a thump, spun away over the railing, and splashed into the harbor.
-It ricocheted off the wall,
-spun away over the railing,
-and splashed into the harbor.